skippyr/river-dreams/README.md

 ## License

 River Dreams is released under the MIT License.
-You can refer to the license as the file [`LICENSE`](https://github.com/skippyr/river_dreams/blob/main/LICENSE) in the root directory of this repository.
+You can refer to the license as the file <a href="https://github.com/skippyr/river_dreams/blob/main/LICENSE">LICENSE</a> in the root directory of this repository.

 Copyright (c) 2023, Sherman Rofeman.
 MIT License.